MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-configure.md

 To enable an operator:

 **HOW WILL THE STEPS BELOW CHANGE?
-I'M ASSUMING THE TASK CAN BE PERFORMED IN TAC?
-WHAT ABOUT POWERSHELL?**
+I'M ASSUMING THE TASK CAN BE PERFORMED IN TAC? **

 1. **Choose an operator.** In the **All operators** tab, filter available operators by region or service to find the right operator for your voice needs.
 Then select the operator you want to enable.